-When the three Dosha are in balance they assist in the healthy nourishment, repair and growth of the body and mind.
-They are responsible for physical strength, complexion and a sense of joy.
-But if they are vitiated or out of balance, these dosha produce disease symptoms.
+When the three doshas are in balance, they assist in the healthy nourishment, repair and growth of the body and mind.
+They are responsible for physical strength, complexion, and a sense of joy.
+But if they are vitiated or out of balance, these doshas produce disease symptoms.

-Kapha confers stability, lubrication, compactness (firmness) of the joints.
-It is the cause for mental capacity to withstand or withhold emotions and strains.
-It is also cause for forgiveness.
+Kapha confers stability, lubrication, and compactness (firmness) of the joints.
+It is the cause for the mental capacity to withstand or withhold emotions and strains.
+It is also caused for forgiveness.

 Kapha when increased produces weak digestive activity, excess salivation, lassitude, laziness, a feeling of heaviness, white discoloration, coldness, looseness of the body parts, difficulty in breathing due to excess phlegm, cough, cold, and an excess of sleep.

 Follow a Kapha pacifying diet.
 Use Astringent, pungent and bitter tastes in your diet.
 Use heating spices like pepper, ginger, allspice, turmeric, cinnamon, and a bit of saffron and nutmeg in the food.
 Use mustard oil or olive oil for cooking.
 Use warm food and always take a warm (not cool or cold) bath.